Nick Dal Santo

-Nick Dal Santo (born 22 February 1984) is the senior coach of the St Kilda Football Club in the AFL Women's competition and a retired Australian rules footballer who played for St Kilda and North Melbourne in the Australian Football League (AFL).
+Nick Dal Santo (born 22 February 1984) is an Australian rules football coach and former player who currently serves as the senior coach of the St Kilda Football Club in the AFL Women's (AFLW) competition.
+He previously played for St Kilda and North Melbourne in the Australian Football League (AFL).

 Australian Football Career

-Drafted by St Kilda FC & Debut 2002
+Early career

-Dal Santo was drafted by St Kilda with the thirteenth selection in the 2001 AFL draft, which was obtained by St Kilda FC as part of a trade deal which sent 1997 Grand Final Player Barry Hall to Sydney.
+Dal Santo was drafted by St Kilda with the thirteenth selection in the 2001 AFL draft, which was obtained by the club as part of a trade deal which sent 1997 Grand Final Player Barry Hall to Sydney.
 He played his first pre-season cup match in St Kilda's win over Melbourne at what is now Marvel Stadium in the 2002 Wizard Home Loans Cup.